iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.0.1
+- Fixed an issue with turning Debuff Notifications off causing an error

 Version 12.0
 - Overhauled the HUD, REMOVING NEED FOR THE TEXT PLUGIN!
 Now uses the Windower text library.
 About time!
 - Overhauled the Debuffs Notifications.
 Prioritizes displaying completely debilitating debuffs on top of all others (previous style), with the rest being a displayed in their own position within the Debuff Notification area, allowing multiple debuffs to be displayed at once (Silence/Mute and Curse/Haunt share a spot).